Tide API Guide CORE

 Geospatial Discovery

-You can search for stations or models using geospatial queries:
+You can search for stations or models using geospatial queries.
+For exact parameter schemas, see the API Reference.

 - Bounding Box: